An assistant to help you compare server CPUs and develop a more informed future state environment using industry standard benchmarks

 Manually Compare two CPUs

-SPECint_rate2006 measures the total CPU performance of a multi-core system using a standard benchmark to allow for the comparison of different CPUs and their performance levels.
+SPECint_rate2006 and CPU2017 Integer Rate are a standard benchmark to allow for the comparison of different CPUs and their performance levels with minimal reliance on RAM, storage and other hardware components.

 "SPEC" is the non-profit Standard Performance Evaluation Corporation group that has been around since the 1980's.